ThucHuynh44/Benchmark-CL_WSI/README.md

 For dataset preparation, you may need to download the WSIs from the TCGA portal and process them (patch extraction + feature extraction using TITAN’s vision encoder).
 If you are not familiar with this procedure, please refer to `20251020_WSI_processing.ipynb`.

-For convenience, we also provide pre-processed features that can be used directly with the scripts below *(will update later)*.
+For convenience, we also provide pre-processed features that can be used directly with the scripts below.

 - Data annotation and WSI features: [link](https://drive.google.com/drive/folders/11nVmdjy2OtmmCyovBq_Dnq5CiW7MHkJ2?usp=sharing)